rjojjr/tasks-lock-api/README.md

 ### Roadmap

-Right now I am tracking future [here](TODO.md), so you can get a general idea of where this project is headed in that document ATM.
+Right now I am tracking feature work [here](TODO.md) for now, so you can get a general idea of where this project is headed in that document ATM.

 ## Contributing